Show your pet how much they mean to you with 25% off select tests.

 How dogs see the world

-You might be wondering, “If dogs can only see yellow, blue, and grey, what do other colors look like to them?
+You might be wondering, “If dogs can only see yellow, blue, and grey, what do other colours look like to them?
 The green lawn, that red ball, those purple flowers…”

 The takeaway?
 Opt for toys that come in bold yellows and blues.
 Your dog will probably find them more appealing.
 Plus, they’ll be less likely to get lost among the lawn.